Only reproducible in the next Godot 3.4 version.

 While the game itself comes with its own collection of nanogames, custom ones can also be played.

 This game is a work-in-progress!
 Which means that a lot of things are missing, and what is present can change at any moment.

-Information on how to make custom nanogames (including design tips) and how to help with translating the game to other languages can be found in the repository’s internal wiki.
+Information on how to make custom nanogames (including some designing tips) and how to help with translating the game to other languages can be found in the repository's internal wiki.